Education Research Current Organisation and Cooperation NL

 Kooijmans Lecture 2024: International Criminal Law in Times of Turmoil

-On May 30, the faculty will host the Kooijmans Lecture 2024.
-The speaker this time will be Ward Ferdinandusse.
-His lecture is entitled International Criminal Law in Times of Turmoil.
+On May 30, the faculty hosted the Kooijmans Lecture 2024.
+The speaker was Ward Ferdinandusse.
+His lecture was entitled International Criminal Law in Times of Turmoil.

 Ward Ferdinandusse is the Deputy Specialist Prosecutor at the Kosovo Specialist Prosecutor’s Office.
 He has taught International and European Criminal Law at the University of Groningen and published extensively on issues of national and international criminal law.
 As a prosecutor at the Dutch National Public Prosecutor's Office in Rotterdam, Mr Ferdinandusse worked on criminal cases, extradition proceedings and investigations into international crimes such as genocide, war crimes, torture, piracy and terrorism, as well as the Flight MH17 trial.